 This is Carlos Sainz on the Derramadero stage.
 It includes the iconic El Brinco jump at 12:30 into the video.

-In New Zealand the iconic Whaanga Coast returned as the final stage.
+Route-wise the iconic Whaanga Coast returned as the final stage.
 However, at the same time the Maramarua area stages were left off.

-The three rough events of Cyprus, Acropolis and Turkey were ran back-to-back, resulting in a hot, rough and dusty two month period.
+The three rough events of Cyprus, Acropolis and Turkey were ran back-to-back, resulting in a hot and dusty two month period.
 All these rallies retained their routes quite largely from 2003.
 Cyprus had now all stages run twice while Acropolis and Turkey added twin-car super specials.
 This video from Cyprus gives an idea what the drivers had to go through for hours and hours.

 A new rule experiment called Super Rally was introduced in Acropolis.
 It meant that retired crews could get their car towed into service and rejoin the rally.
 However, they would be out of the overall classification, meaning no points could be scored.